-If you are looking for ways to remove permanent marker stains from wood, there are many options available.
+There are many options available if you are looking for ways to remove permanent marker stains from wood.
 Some of the most effective methods include using nail polish remover, hand sanitizer gel, melamine foam, baking soda, toothpaste, dry-erase board cleaner, vodka, and fine-grit sandpaper.
 However, it is essential to be gentle when using these methods and always test them on a small area first to ensure they do not damage or discolor your wood surface.

 Neglecting to treat a permanent marker stain right away makes it more difficult to remove.
 If the wood is unfinished, sanding may be required to remove some of the wood’s natural color and finish.
 Be sure to use extra caution when treating any type of wood with chemicals or abrasives.
-Regardless of the method you choose, taking care of the stain as soon as possible will make the task much easier before the stain can set in.
+Regardless of your chosen method, taking care of the stain as soon as possible will make the task much easier before the stain can set in.

 - How to Treat Reclaimed Wood for Bugs